 2. Before registering for this program you will need to take a placement exam in English, math, and reading.
 (If the exam results indicate that remedial courses are necessary, students must successfully complete the remedial courses before enrolling in the core courses.)
-For information regarding these Placement Exams, please contact the NYC campus (212-346-1943) or the Westchester campus (914-773-3746).
+For information regarding these Placement Exams, please contact the New York City campus at 212-346-1943 or the Westchester campus at 914-773-3746.

 3. Please note, there is no financial aid for students enrolled in the GED program.

 4. If you have additional questions, or would like to follow-up on the status of your application, please call the office of Adult & Continuing Education at 212-346-1943 (New York City campus) or 914-773-3746.
 (Westchester campus)

 The part-time tuition rate applies to the GED Program.
 You can view the part-time rate on our Tuition web page